-> With how much my life had changed I was onto my next adventure, being a substitute teacher.
+With how much my life had changed I was onto my next adventure, being a substitute teacher.
 I thought I’d start myself off easy and sub for a kindergarten class, I don’t know what I was thinking!
 Kindergarten is definitely for the big leagues.
-Now I’m with an ESE class for 7th & 8th graders and I’ve actually just signed on to be their long-term sub to finish out the school year with them!
-I’m even working on getting my teaching certifications so I can continue to teach this group because I have found to really love it!
+I then moved to an ESE class for 7th & 8th graders and actually signed on to be their long-term sub to finish out the school year with them!
 Definitely never pictured myself as being a teacher but I never realized how much freedom there is in it.
-As you already know, I love planning, organizing, writing and I love helping out in tough situations.
-Plus I get to have summer and winter breaks off which will give me a chance to travel and still live my life and best of all, I’m not chained to a desk!
+As you already know, I love planning, organizing, writing and I love helping out in tough situations it seemed like a perfect situation for me.
+But it was far from permanent.

 By this day and age it’s pretty common to be a child of divorce.
 I used to think that that would be my hardest ordeal in life and for quite some time it was.
 As you can imagine I experienced all the regular emotions and behaviors of a child of divorce but I will skip over all the cliche parts and jump to the fact that we are a successful and prosperous family TODAY.
 My brother Manny and I both had our moments with each of our parents and both had our trials with them but it wasn’t really until my youngest brother Armando was born did we finally see a steady and consistent change in the dynamic of our family.
 I always say that Armando was the blessing that brought us all back together as one unit.
 No more separation or division within us, we were finally one again.

 When we lost Manny this past January our family was shattered.
 It was as if a hurricane came through and slammed us back down to the ground.
-If anything good has come out of his death it would be that the rest of the family, that we had been so distant from for several years, came back to us.
+If anything good has come out of his death it would be that the my family has really come together with the exception of a few.
 I think one of the worst things about death is that no matter how much we love that person, we can not bring them back, there is nothing we can do to change the hard truth that they are gone from this physical realm.

 In the end, my life is just like any other’s.
-I have experienced loss, pain, happiness, success and more pain and more happiness and more success.
-Life is like a roller coaster and I’m honestly just trying to make it a little more positive.
+I have experienced loss, pain, happiness, success and more pain and more happiness and more success etc. Life is like a roller coaster and I’m honestly just trying to make it a little more positive and exciting.
 Not only for just me but for anyone else who is looking for a positive way to live.
-I have always believed in ‘Positivity as a Lifestyle’ and I will continue to promote this brand of mine through my writing and my goal is to touch as many lives as possible during my short journey here on Earth.
+I have always believed in ‘Positivity as a Lifestyle’ and I will continue to promote this brand of mine through my writing as my goal is to touch as many lives as possible during my short journey here on Earth.
 If I have learned anything from my life so far, it’s that the only thing that matters is LOVE!